milena-sosic/EmoLex.SR/README.md

 The `Emolex.SR` lexicon was developed following a multi-step approach:
 1. **Emotional Words Collection**: Compilation of Serbian words and corresponding English lexicons with affective dimensions.
-2. **Translation**: Manual and automated translation (Google Translate, GhatGPT, GPT-4.1) of emotion affect (lemma, PoS) entries from English lexicon.
+2. **Translation**: Manual and automated translation (Google Translate, GhatGPT, GPT-4.1) of emotion affect (word, PoS) entries from English lexicon.
 3. **Generation**: Automated generation of (lemma, PoS) synonyms and emotion affect labels.
 4. **Annotation**: Manual and automated annotation of emotion affect labels for (lemma, PoS) in Serbian.
 5. **Validation**: Validation through cross-referencing (NRC.EmoLex, SWN, WNA.SR) and expert verification.